stuarthayhurst/lmc-simulator/README.md

     - `power.asm`: Raise the first input to the power of the second
     - `fibonacci.asm`: Output the first `n` terms of the Fibonacci sequence
     - `iteration.asm`: Iterate over a group of addresses
+    - `binary.asm`: Convert an integer from input into 8-bit binary

 ## Contributing:
   - Feel free to submit pull requests!